vars1ty/dynamic-rune/README.md

 - `windows::get_cursor_x()` -> `f32`
    - Returns: The X-coordinate of your cursor.
    - Description: Returns the X-coordinate of your cursor as a f32, so that it's suitable for the math operations included.
+   - The coordinates are window-space coordinates, and **not** OS-level coordinates.
 - `windows::get_cursor_y()` -> `f32`
    - Returns: THe Y-coordinate of your cursor.
    - Description: Returns the Y-coordinate of your cursor as a f32, so that it's suitable for the math operations included.
+   - The coordinates are window-space coordinates, and **not** OS-level coordinates.
 - `windows::show_alert(string, string)` -> `()`
    - Arg 0: Title string.
    - Arg 1: Message string.